dougsweetser/Q/docs/SR/problem_set_4.md

 first term of the square of a quaternion is identical to the first term of a square of a boosted quaternion.

-##  R&amp;H: 2-43 An event pair - timelike or spacelike?
+##  R&amp;H: 2-43 An event pair - time-like or space-like?

 Q: Two events occur on the x axis of reference frame S, their space-time coordinates being event1 = q[5 us, 200 m,0,0] and event 2 = [2 us, 1200